Keio University

 VII.
 Super-Elderly Care that Begins with Continuous Questioning

-Is super-elderly care perhaps perceived as "just looking after" someone?
+Is super-elderly care perhaps being perceived as "just looking after" someone?
 While one is living independently, the pain of living with the help of others is difficult to be conscious of.
-However, becoming a super-elderly person means that a time will eventually come when one lives with the help of others.
+However, becoming a super-elderly person also means that a time will eventually come when one lives with the help of others.

 VIII.
 Conclusion